spagnuolocarmine/FLY-language/README.md

-# The Butterfly programming Language
+# The FLY programming Language

-Butterfly is an open source Domain Specific Language for scientific computing on the cloud.
+FLY is an open source Domain Specific Language for scientific computing on the cloud.

 ## General Information

-Butterfly is written using Xtext a framework for development of programming languages and domain-specific languages.
+FLY is written using Xtext a framework for development of programming languages and domain-specific languages.
 WIND code is transformed in pure Java code that you can run on a Java Virtual Machine.

 ## Build Instructions